-When you retire, you and your dependents may be eligible to enroll in your choice of a university retiree health plan.
+When you retire, you and your dependents may be eligible to enroll in the university retiree health plan.

 Who Is Eligible?

 You are eligible for the Tufts University Retiree Health plan if you: